Hodge Laplacians on graphs: Higher order

 For any $m\ge 1$, these indeed give a stronger set of sufficient conditions that can be checked in polynomial time.
 For example, the eigenvalues of $\Delta_0$ for the two graphs in Figure~\ref{fig:iso1} are $0, 0.76, 2, 3, 3, 5.24$ (all numbers rounded to two decimal figures).
 On the other hand, the eigenvalues of $\Delta_1$ are $0, 0.76, 2, 3, 3, 3, 5.24$ for the graph on the left and $0, 0, 0.76, 2, 3, 3, 5.24$ for the graph on the right, allowing us to conclude that they are not isomorphic.
 These calculations are included in Section~\ref{sec:cal}.

 Non-isomorphic graphs can nevertheless have isospectral Hodge Laplacians of all order.
 The two graphs in Figure~\ref{fig:iso2} are clearly non-isomorphic.
 Neither contains cliques of order higher than two, so their Hodge $k$-Laplacians are zero for all $k > 2$.
-It is straightforward to check that the first three Hodge Laplacians $\Delta_0$, $\Delta_1$, $\Delta_2$, of both graphs are isospectral (cf.~Section~\ref{sec:cal}).
+We may check (see Section~\ref{sec:cal}) that the first three Hodge Laplacians $\Delta_0$, $\Delta_1$, $\Delta_2$, of both graphs are isospectral.

 \end{example}